AlexiaDelorme/project-cookbook/README.md

 3. Create a new Heroku application
     - Sign up to a new account if you do not already have one.
     - Create a new application by clicking on `new` then `create new app`.
-    - Set the name of your application and select the your region and click on `create app` to finalize the creation of your app.
+    - Set the name of your application and select your region and click on `create app` to finalize the creation of your app.
 4. Set the following config variables (click `Settings` then `Reveal Config Vars`)
     - **IP**: `0.0.0.0`
     - **PORT**: `5000`